Skip to content

 – The completed preliminary curatorial proposal form (available on the website)

-– Your Resume and CVs of curators, artists, and other key collaborators
+– CVs of curators, artists, and other key collaborators

 – 5-10 images with captions (no more than 10 MB)